There are only two natural lakes in Virginia, Lake Drummond (in Great Dismal Swamp) and Mountain Lake (in southwestern Virginia).

 In 2014, homeowners near the Bryce Resort at Bayse took advantage of the draining of Lake Laura, which was required as part of the dam repair.
-They sought to raise funds to dredge and remove the sediment that had accumulated after the lake was created 40 years ago.4
+The lake had excessive nutrients, and experienced algae blooms regularly.

-Lake Laura became a popular asset for residents near Bayse (Shenandoah County), and dam repair created an opportunity to deredge sediments that had accumulated for the past 40 years
+Lake Laura became a popular asset for residents near Bayse (Shenandoah County), and dam repair created an opportunity to reduce nutrients and to dredge sediments that had accumulated for the past 40 years

 Source: US Geological Survey (USGS), Orkney Springs 7.5x7.5 topographic quad (2013)